BibekRaut123/BibekRaut123/README.md

 Explore the galaxies of my current projects:

 1. **🚀 Personal Portfolio**
-   -the main purpose of the  Description: Briefly describe the purpose and goals of the project.
+   -the basis purpose of the  Description: Briefly describe the purpose and goals of the project.
    - Technologies: List the technologies, languages, and frameworks used.
    - [Link to Project 1]